chloeam/blank-slate/_drafts/second-year-winter-overview.md

 ## Physics: How Things Work

 Hmmm, one of these classes is not like the other....
 At Drexel, everyone in every college must take a natural science.
 Because I like math, I thought a physics class would be most enjoyable for me.
 It was okay, but mostly I'm glad I got through it.
 I really liked everything to do with mechanics, but once we got into electricity I was pretty lost.

+## Conclusion

+This quarter was really fun for me.
+It was the first quarter where I felt like I was taking real design classes where we were actually making real things instead of just doing exercises (which are important but not nearly as fun!).
+I attribute most of this feeling to my experience in my logo design course.
+It was really game-changing for me, both in terms of growing my skills and the way I thought about design in general.
+I had an amazing professor who was hard on us and really pushed everyone to do their absolute best.
+As I've continued on in my design education, I've realized that I learn the most and gain the most valuable experiences from the professors that really push me.
+It was an amazing class, and I feel like I really grew as a designer because of it.